flowck/exchange_rate_typescript_ddd/README.md

 Actors:

-* Client: User that requests services from the system.
+- Client: User that requests services from the system.
-* Admin: User that manages the system.
+- Admin: User that manages the system.

 ## How to run

-1 - Start database service through docker: `npm run db:run`
+1 - Start database service using docker: `npm run db:run`

 2 - Create a new database: `npm run db:create`